Pitossomo/restaurant-search/README.md

   - Correct bugs in redux selectedRestaurant state
   - Styled-components for modal elements

+14. Animation and Skeleton Component
+  - Instalation of React-lottie
+  - Loader component created

 ## Available Scripts

 In the project directory, you can run: